 - I was very envious and hostile during the treatment.
 Let me be clear; I wish everyone the best, but going through a complicated treatment like this that is both mentally and physically challenging is hard.
 You are dealing with a lot of things in a short period and that makes you feel a lot of complicated, intense emotions.
 At the moment I was doing my treatment I felt like everyone around me was pregnant and I suddenly became very protective of my body.
 I hated how everyone else was raising there children and even my partner couldn’t say anything right.

 If you are going through fertility treatment, I want you to know that you’re not alone.
-Any feeling is allowed to be there, it’s a challenging time, it’s heartbreaking but you are strong, and you can do it, and however life turns out, you will be fine.
+Any feeling is allowed to be there, it’s a challenging time, it’s heartbreaking but you are strong, and you can do it, and no matter how life turns out, you will be fine.

-I will answer any question you have, leave a comment or reach out to me personally on the contact page.
+I will answer any question you have, leave a comment or reach out to me personally on my contact page.